 The extent and level of the course

-● The extent of the course should be 5 ECTS.
-However, please follow the rules of the host university.
+● The extent of the course is, as a rule, 5 ECTS.
+However, please follow the instructions of the host university.

 ● The course should be offered at the Master’s level (i.e. advanced).

 ● The costs will be reimbursed only according to real expenses.
 Therefore, a report of accountancy must be attached in the invoice.
-Detailed instructions will be given in the letter of the funding decision.
+Detailed instructions will be given in the funding decision.

 A joint application by the university – please contact a member of the REES board

-When planning to apply for ExpREES course funding, we would recommend to contact a member or deputy member of the Board of the REES network at your university, please see http://blogs.helsinki.fi/vie- maisterikoulu/henkilot/johtoryhma/.
+When planning to apply for ExpREES course funding, we would recommend to contact a member or deputy member of the Board of the REES network at your university, please see https://www.helsinki.fi/en/aleksanteri-institute/education/master-level/exprees/exprees-decision-making#section-84187.
 The course proposals of one university may be gathered together and submitted as a joint funding application.
 From the members of Board you may learn about a potential joint application of the given university.
 When gathering and submitting a joint application, you will avoid proposing overlapping topics.
 In addition, discussing the topics among the researchers specializing in REES may alsosupport the research interests of each host university.

 Please note before submitting the course proposal and after receiving a positive funding decision

-● The course must be offered free of charge and it should be part of the curriculum and teaching programme 2020-2021 of a degree programme of the given member university of the REES network.
+● The course must be offered free of charge and it should be part of the curriculum and teaching programme 2022-2023 of a degree programme of the given member university of the REES network.
+Funding will be allocated to a degree programme/department/faculty hosting the course, not to a teacher responsible for the course.
 If the host university takes part in the funding of the course, this will be regarded as an advantage when making decisions on the allocation of the ExpREES funding.

 ● Before submitting the application, the applicant should make sure that all teachers of the course give their consent e.g. to the recording of the course, or offering the course online.